The Physics of Memory

 Background - What is ECS?

 If you’ve spent any time in game development, you’ve probably heard of Entity Component System (ECS).
-If OOP is a row-based database (where each object stores every attribute in one memory chunk), ECS is a column-based database, storing each attribute (or collection of attributes) in separate arrays.
+If OOP is a row-based database (where each object stores every attribute in one memory chunk), ECS is a column-based database, storing each attribute (or collection of attributes) in separate column arrays.

 - Entities: These are nothing more than unique integer IDs.
 They don’t contain any data or behavior.